scottstensland/websockets-streaming-audio/README.md

 Click a browser button to launch a node.js process on the server side which streams audio using web sockets back to the browser which is then rendered using web audio API

-I am currently addressing some edge conditions, but the basic idea is finally functional

 My plan is to make this modular enough to get added to your process as simple API calls

 # Installation